CLOSE X

 Getting Wonderfully Lost, A Good Thing to Do in Lugano

-When I exited the tourist office, I found myself on the Piazza Riforma.
-I couldn’t help but notice that the outdoor cafes and ristorantes were already filling for lunch.
-I also noticed that I was also right in the center of the car-free area of Lugano.
-So I walked across the piazza and dove into the warren of streets in the picturesque Old City.
+When I exited the tourist office, I was on the Piazza Riforma.
+I couldn’t help but notice that the outdoor cafes and ristorantes were already packed for lunch.
+I also noticed that I was right in the center of the car-free area of Lugano.
+So, I walked across the piazza and dove into the warren of streets in the picturesque Old City.

 people at a market, one of the things to do in Lugano